 In the world of VPNs, a Kill switch is a pretty nifty feature that can disconnect you from the internet in case your VPN connection drops to prevent your real IP address from leaking online.
 A VPN Kill switch will not allow you to use the internet until your VPN connection restores.

-Why would anyone need a VPN Kill switch?
+Why would anyone need a VPN Kill switch In New Zealand?

 Once anyone has your IP address, it can be used to track you down.
 Don’t believe me?
 Visit WhatIsMyIP.com, type in anyone’s IP address and you’ll be able to see their real geographical location.
 Scary right?